akyriako/otc-docs/doc/source/caf/plan/gap-analysis.rst

--  Infrastructure resources and configurations, including servers, storage types, basic configurations, resource quantities and usages, lifecycle configurations, virtualization technologies, containerization, and application distribution
+-  Infrastructure resources and configurations, including servers, storage types, basic configurations, resource quantities and usages, lifecycle configurations, virtualization technologies, containerization, and application distribution.

--  Special requirements for performance, security, or operating system or hardware dependencies
+-  Special requirements for performance, security, or operating system or hardware dependencies.

--  Key challenges, such as low availability and complicated maintenance
+-  Key challenges, such as low availability and complicated maintenance.

 Technical platform analysis
 ***************************

--  Basic platform details, such as the amount, scale, and usage of middleware, database, data warehouse, big data, and development and test platforms
+-  Basic platform details, such as the amount, scale, and usage of middleware, database, data warehouse, big data, and development and test platforms.

 -  Special requirements and key challenges.
 For example, middleware and big data are developed based on open source software, which often has